A quasi-stationary approach to the long-term asymptotics of the growth-fragmentation equation: Long time asymptotics of the solution to the growth-fragmentation equation

 then Assumption~\ref{assumptionLyapGeneral} holds true. \end{proposition}

 Before proceeding with the proof of Proposition~\ref{prop:appli0}, we remark on the strong similarities with Theorem~1.1 of~\cite{Cavalli2019}.
 There, the author reaches the conclusion of Theorem~\ref{thm:spectgap}, making some additional regularity and further assumptions on $s$, $k$ and $K$; these ensure in particular that $T$ is a strongly continuous Feller semigroup on the space of bounded functions vanishing at infinity, which is not in general true for us.
-Interestingly, however, \cite{Cavalli2019} requires neither Assumption~\ref{assumptionDoeb} nor~\ref{assumptionDoebBis}, and the fact that the conclusion of Proposition~\ref{prop:doeblin} holds in that setting is a consequence of the particular form and regularity of $k$.
-This demonstrates an alternative technique for ensuring the Doeblin property needed for Theorem~\ref{thm:spectgap}.

 \begin{proof}[Proof of Proposition~\ref{prop:appli0}] Let $a<-\limsup_{x \to 0} k(x,(0,x))-\lambda_0$ such that $a\leq 0$.
 Let $x_0\geq 1$ be such that $\exp(-as(0+))+s(x_0)=1$ and set, for all $x\in (0,+\infty)$,